Information for Parents

-The CJFCB (Conseil Jeunesse francophone de la Colombie-Britannique or BC Francophone Youth Council in English) represents the interests of French-speaking youth aged 14 to 25 across the province.
-We organize events and activities in French, focusing on topics that matters to youth.
+The CJFCB – Conseil Jeunesse francophone de la Colombie-Britannique (or BC Francophone Youth Council in English) represents the interests of French-speaking youth aged 14 to 25 across the province.

-The objective is to promote the BY for and FOR youth, to develop their leadership and community/citizen engagement.
-Each event is often accompanied by activities that promote culture and openness to others.
-With unique experiences to meet other participants from across the province, we are proud to serve BC’s French-speaking youth.
+Whether it be the consultation, development, or planning of our events, our mandate of being BY and FOR youth is at the heart of everything we do.
+From programs that develop their leadership and community/citizen engagement, activities that promote culture and openness to others, we strive to offer unique experiences for them to meet other participants from across the province and are proud to serve BC’s French-speaking youth.

 REGISTRATION FOR OUR ACTIVITIES/EVENTS

 Registration and consent forms are always available on our website on the desired event or activity page.
-In some cases, it will also be necessary to complete a release form for a social activity during an event (eg. trampoline evening).
+In some cases, it will also be necessary to complete a release form for a social activity during an event (eg. outing to a trampoline park).

-Once completed, a member of the Youth Council team will ensure that participants have all the necessary information for the event/activity.
+Once completed, a CJFCB staff member will ensure that participants have all the necessary information for the event/activity.

 We understand that it is not always possible for a family to pay the full cost of certain activities/events.
-Since our goal is to encourage as many young people as possible to participate, we do not want a financial situation to prevent participation.
+Since our goal is to encourage as many young people as possible to participate, we do not want a financial situation to become a barrier.
 The CJFCB will always try to find a financial arrangement to allow a member to participate in its activities.
 Do not hesitate to contact us to discuss possible solutions.

 For each event/activity, a selection committee meets to review all applications.